 ABOUT

-After twenty-two years in London and five in New York working at the apex of global advertising TGS returns to Florence and to his first love, photography.
+After twenty-two years in London and five in New York working at the apex of global advertising digital cameras had finally become interesting and he is able return to photography.

 He is best known for his large-scale, portraits, his nudes as well as his lowlight night scenes and abstract forms.